 There’s good reason the Louvre Museum is one of the absolute hard-hitters along side the Metropolitan, the Hermitage and British Museum.
 The Louvre was build in 1190 first as a fortress, then as a royal residence, and is now one of the largest museum in the world.

-It’s huge, and you can’t see it all.
-I’ve been 4 times and have only seen a fraction.
+Louvre is huge, and you can’t see it all.
+I’ve only seen a fraction.
 So to help you, I’ve selected 12 highlights besides “Mona Lisa”.
-You can also do a specialized tour, where you only focus on one department to save time, and I’ve also made some suggestions here to make it easier for you.
+You can also do a specialized tour – if you like me have been 5 times or just want to save time by focusing on one theme.
+I’ve also made some suggestions here to make it easier for you.

 12 (OTHER) HIGHLIGHTS TOUR